wordpress visitors

 So it was a funny old Christmas.
 A LOVELY Christmas, but a funny one.
 Trust me, a Christmas with teenagers is just as much fun as a Christmas with teenies, just a lot different.

-And then, on Christmas Eve, a new tradition was born: we understand that maybe being dragged round different relatives isn’t the brevren’s idea of fun, so we created a new tradition: McDonald’s with Nan.
-This went well, especially the round of McDonald’s Festive Pies – you know, those weird crispy rectangles filled with liquid that is HOTTER THAN THE CENTRE OF THE EARTH.
+On Christmas Eve, a new tradition was born: we understand that maybe being dragged round different relatives isn’t the brevren’s idea of fun, so we created a new tradition: McDonald’s with Nan.
+This went well, especially the round of McDonald’s Festive Pies - you know, those weird crispy rectangles filled with liquid that is HOTTER THAN THE CENTRE OF THE EARTH.
 That shut us all up.
 Still, it was a new take on relly visiting and seemed to work quite well.

 Later, when we were all sat round the table at my big brother’s house (and yes, the Lycheeni cocktails were flowing), talking about Christmas in general and Santa in particular, the Mad Prof pipes up: